 For this classic cocktail, it's worth taking the time to find Old Tom gin.
 My preference for this drink is Ransom Old Tom, from Oregon.
 Distilled with malted barley, it has a maltiness that marries well with sweet vermouth.
 If you can't find Ransom, Eric Seed's Haus Alpenz line imports Hayman's Old Tom from England.
 The Alpenz portfolio is now available in 40 states plus the District of Columbia, so you may have better luck there.

-- 1 1/2 ounce sweet vermouth (I like Carpano Antica in this)
+1 1/2 ounces sweet vermouth (I like Carpano Antica in this)

 Fill a mixing glass with ice.
 Add gin, sweet vermouth, maraschino liqueur, and orange bitters.
 Stir until very cold then strain into a chilled cocktail glass.
 Twist lemon peel over cocktail to express its oils.
 Rub rim of glass with peel and discard.